flightlessmango/MangoHud/README.md

 # MangoHud

-A modification of the Mesa Vulkan overlay.
-Including GUI improvements, temperature reporting, and logging capabilities.
+A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.

 #### Example:
 ![](assets/overlay_example.gif)